 The shallow groundwater pumping in the Deep and Shallow Aquifer and the Shallow Aquifer and Fox River Alluvium water supply alternatives cause a drawdown in the aquifer and intercept groundwater flow to these cold water streams.
-Detailed groundwater modeling (described in the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application) found average groundwater baseflows to the cold water streams (Pebble Brook, Pebble Creek, Mill Brook) could reduce significantly.
-These, as well as less significant baseflow reductions in the Fox River, are described in Inland Waterways, Section 6.3.2.2.
+Detailed groundwater modeling found average groundwater baseflows to the cold water streams (Pebble Brook, Pebble Creek, Mill Brook) could reduce significantly (RJN Environmental Services, 2010, 2013).
+These, as well as less significant baseflow reductions in the Fox River, are described in Inland Waterways, Section 6.4.2.
 There would be no changes in water supply sources with these changes, since none of the surface waters is used for water supply.
 Consequently, no significant impacts are expected to surface water supplies.

-Because of the volume of water present, withdrawal from Lake Michigan with return flow would result in no changes in lake volume.
-Therefore, it is not expected that withdrawal from the lake would result in adverse effects to regional aquifer supplies influenced by Lake Michigan.
-Lake Michigan water supply consequently would have no adverse impact on existing water supplies.
+The Return Flow Plan (Volume 4 of the Application) has been designed to meet the Compact requirements with a maximum return flow rate equivalent to the maximum withdrawal rate that also minimizes out of basin water in return flow.
+Withdrawal from Lake Michigan with return flow protects lake volume, and therefore it is not anticipated that withdrawal from the lake would result in adverse effects to regional aquifer supplies influenced by Lake Michigan.
+Lake Michigan water supply consequently produces no adverse impact on groundwater resources.